Dialectical Behavior Therapy

 How to Get Started

 Many people battle with continuing emotional instability, moodiness, and chronic dissatisfaction.
 Is this your situation?
 Contact Inward Healing Therapy when you’re ready to take control of your emotions.
-Emotions may both heal and damage and we WILL demonstrate the distinction.
+Emotions may both heal and damage — and in our online dialectical behavioral therapy, we will demonstrate the distinction.